Xi urges restraint on N. Korea in phone call with Trump

 - Boeing issues new layoff notices to 429 workers in Washington state

-North Korea often marks significant dates by displaying military capability, and South Korean officials say there’s a chance the country will conduct a nuclear test or a major missile launch around the founding anniversary of its military on Tuesday.
+The phone call, which took place Monday morning Beijing time, came as South Korean officials warned there is a chance that the North will conduct a nuclear test or a maiden intercontinental missile launch around the founding anniversary of its military on Tuesday.

 Trump has pressed Xi to exert greater pressure against North Korea, given China’s status as the country’s sole economic lifeline and major ally.
 Monday’s call is the second time that the two leaders have spoken by telephone since meeting in Florida earlier this month.